Major: Paralegal Studies

-Kelly earned his certificate and took some time off to focus on other activities – visiting his brother, attending his college reunion, and working on some projects for the Village of Willowbrook, where he is a trustee.
-He has since updated his LinkedIn profile and is starting to look for a job.
-He would like to work for a smaller law firm, an in-house legal department or as a corporate paralegal for a nonprofit.
+Kelly earned his certificate and took some time off to focus on other activities – visiting his brother, attending his college reunion, and working on some projects for the Village of Willowbrook, where he was a trustee.
+He then worked as a contract paralegal for the general counsel of a privately owned audio/video media company before moving to South Carolina.

 He strongly encourages prospective students to enter the Paralegal Studies program and take advantage of everything it offers.

 “Students should get involved in the Paralegal Club and attend as many events sponsored by the Club as possible,” he said.
 “I learned a lot attending Club meetings, had a chance to get to know instructors outside the classroom and made some very good friends.